 One improvement was made to the career averaged earnings scheme in 2016: its acrual rate increased from one eightieth to one seventy-fifth.
 However, the cost to employees increased from 6.5% of salary to 8% of salary.

 From this date one's earnings below £50k count in the career averaged scheme.
-For earnings above this threshold, which rises annually with CPI and is now just below £60k, 20% of that amount is put into a standard "defined contribution" investment scheme.
+For earnings above this threshold, which rises annually with CPI and by 2022 was just below £60k, 20% of that amount is put into a standard "defined contribution" investment scheme.
 Currently this would be the 9.8% employee contribution topped up with a 10.2% contribution from the employer, although when it was introduced it was 8% from employee and 12% from employer.
 This part of the scheme offers a very limited choice of funds, but the funds' expenses are absorbed within the USS rather than being taken from the investments.

 For most career earnings profiles, a career average pension based on 75ths and indexed by capped CPI will be much less generous than a final salary pension based on eightieths.
 So the employees were left paying more for less.